akankshajain99/simply-light-visitor-counter/readme.txt

 It may work with most caching plugins, but aggressive caching may affect accuracy.

 == Privacy ==
-This plugin sets a single essential cookie (`svc_visited`) to prevent counting the same visitor multiple times.
+This plugin sets a single essential cookie (`slvc_visited`) to prevent counting the same visitor multiple times.
 No personal data is collected or stored.

 == Screenshots ==